Declaration of cessation of payments (bankruptcy)

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Judicial winding-up is initiated when legal redress is not possible.
+Judicial winding-up shall be initiated where judicial redress is impossible.

-The Commercial Court of the company's registered office shall have jurisdiction over commercial and craft activities.
+The commercial court of the place where the company has its registered office is competent for commercial and craft activities.

 Who shall I contact

-The court has jurisdiction over liberal and agricultural activities.
+The court of justice has jurisdiction over liberal and agricultural activities.

-if the company official is late in making the declaration, he or she may be ordered by the court to pay part of the debt on his or her personal property.
+if the officer is late in making this declaration, he may be ordered by the court to pay part of the company's debts on his personal assets.